Finding the Right Commodity Code for Your Goods

 Once you have your commodity code, use ClearDuty to get an instant duty and tax estimate — covering the UK Global Tariff and all applicable preferential rates.

-Try ClearDuty free →
+Try ClearDuty for free →